01rabbit/KaliPAKU/README.md

 ## Your benefits

-By using our KaliPAKU, you will benefit from the following.

-For redteam:
+The benefits of using our KaliPAKU include

+- For the Red Team
-(a) Red Teams can easily perform operations such as information enumeration and vulnerability scanning.
+For Red Teams, you can easily perform information enumeration, vulnerability scanning, and simple exploitation.
-(b) Visualizing the survey results is possible only with the numeric keypad.

-For blueteam:
+- For the Blue Team
-(c) The Blue Team can experience a dummy attack by simply operating the numeric keypad even they do not have any penetration testing skill.
+Blue Team allows users without penetration testing skills to experience a simulated cyber attack simply by operating a numeric keypad based on a cheat sheet.

-For beginner:
+- For beginners & Scriptkiddy
-(d) KaliPAKU has been created to support the early stages of penetration testing.
-These can be achieved with what is included in Kali-Tools.
-It can be useful for training the entry level pentesters.
+KaliPAKU was created to support the initial stages of penetration testing.
+These are useful for training beginner pen testers as they are based on Kali-Tools-top10.
+They can also dramatically improve the results of on-the-job training.

 ---